pluginever/wc-serial-numbers/readme.txt

 Generating and adding a license key is easy.
 You just need to click ‘Add New’ to generate a new license key.
 Next, follow these five steps:

-**1. Select A Product:** Select your product from the dropdown menu by simply entering a few characters of the product name.
+**1. Select A Product:** Choose your product from the dropdown menu by simply entering a few characters of the product name.

 **2. Generate Keys:** You can use any combination of alphabets or numbers to generate a serial number/license key.